10 tips for using diagrams to ace the system design interview

 So, plan ahead and spend some time knowing broadly what your design will consist of and which directions it might expand into.

 But don't spend too much time knowing exactly what will go where, because...

-If you run out of time and didn't solve the problem but explained everything you presented in detail, that is as much if not more positive signal.
+What if you run out of time and didn't solve the problem but explained everything you presented in detail?
+Well, that actually gives as much -- if not more -- positive signal!
 You're not being tested on how you manage your time.
-Unlike an algorithm question, the open ended nature of this interview isn’t looking to solve for x.
-The prompt is generally to get the ball rolling on an in depth technical discussion.
-Taking detours and diving deep on a particular area is part of the interview, and it often reveals strengths and weaknesses so much better than a shallow coverage of the system.
+Unlike an algorithm question, the open-ended nature of this interview isn’t looking to solve for x.
+The prompt is meant to get the ball rolling on in-depth technical discussions.
+Taking detours and diving deep on a particular area is part of the interview.
+It often reveals strengths and weaknesses much better than a shallow coverage of the system.
 If the interviewer has a particularly meaty section they want to get to, they'll let you know.
-If they interviewer presses on a particular part — great!
-Don't try to rush to completion, giving a thoughtful answer when they've specifically asked about something is a very positive signal.
+If the interviewer presses on a particular — great!
+Don't try to rush to completion or your next point.
+Giving a thoughtful answer when they've specifically asked about something is a very positive signal.
 Improvise and make this discussion part of your diagram, even if it doesn’t fit neatly with your original plan.